kodestudio/HydroOS/README.md

  </p>
 </a>

-# Hydro OS is now discontinued for a short time.
-It's successor, VNux is now [available](https://gitlab.com/VNux).
+# Hydro OS is now discontinued.
+It's successor, [VietTix Linux](https://viettixlinux.pages.dev) is now available.
 Waiting for PeanutOS!

 ## English version
 ## A free, fast and friendly Linux distro based on Arch Linux and LFS (Linux From Scratch)